-Any course may be chosen.

-Satisfies College Writing Level I
+1 Satisfies College Writing Level I.

-Satisfies College Writing Level II
+2 Satisfies College Writing Level II.

-Satisfies College Writing Mathematics or Science
+3 Satisfies College Writing Mathematics or Science.

-Satisfies Creative Expression
+4 Satisfies Creative Expression.

-Satisfies Writing Intensive requirement.
-Satisfies writing intensive requirement.
+5 Satisfies Writing Intensive requirement.

 Students who do not seek the Associate of Arts Degree may earn the legend, "Major Requirements Satisfied", on their transcripts by successfully completing all the courses listed in the major except COMP110, COMP111, three credits in cultural perspectives, three credits in social perspectives, two credits in personal health and three credits of integration of knowledge.

 Credits exceeding the required minimum cannot be used to satisfy required credits in other course requirements.